alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 it does not implement End-to-End Secure Messaging, nor does it implement End-to-End Encrypted Messaging.

+# Definitions

+Contextual explanation for several of these definitions may also be found in the rationale section, below.

+## Participant

+A participant is any entity - human, machine, software bot, conversation archiver, or other - that is bounded by the extent of that entity's Trusted Computing Base (TCB).

+## Conversation

+A conversation is a sequence of one or more messages over a period of time amongst a constant or evolving set of participants.

+## Plaintext Content and Sensitive Metadata (PCASM)

+The PCASM of a message is defined as any or all of:

+### Content PCASM

+Content PCASM is any data that can offer better than 50-50 certainty regarding the value of any given bit of the plaintext message content. ("content")

+### Size PCASM

+For block encryption of content, Size PCASM is the unpadded size of the content.

+For stream encryption of content, Size PCASM is currently undefined.

+For transport encryption of content, precise Size PCASM **SHOULD NOT** be observable.

+### Analytic PCASM

+Analytic PCASM is data that describes the "content".

+### Conversation Metadata (**OPTIONAL**)

+Whether per-conversation "group" metadata, such as "group titles", "group topics", "group icons", or "group participant lists" constitute PCASM, is an **OPTIONAL** choice for E2ESM software, but that choice **MUST** be made apparent to participants.

+## Backdoor

+A "backdoor" is any intentional or unintentional mechanism, in respect of a given message and that message's set of participants, where some PCASM of that message **MAY** become available to a non-participant without the intentional action of a participant.

 # Principles

 For a series of one or more "messages" each which are composed of "plaintext content and sensitive